 If you are looking for the software that gets your job done while keeping your involvement to a minimum level, then EVGA Precision X is perfect for you.
 There are lots of customizations that are possible with this handy software.
 It allows up to 10 custom profiles.
 These profiles are handy for keeping individual customizations and settings for GPU, clock speed, memory, and other options.
 The software is developed by keeping in mind the customizations and overclocking needs.
 But there is a downside for this free utility that only supports NVIDIA cards, just like the NVIDIA Inspector tool.

 This handy utility supports AMD and NVIDIA graphics cards.
 It is an excellent utility for experienced as well as newbies.
 A lot of customization is offered, including increased fan speed, memory clock, and GPU adjustment, like voltage tweaking.
 The interface is straightforward to use and has handy hardware monitors.
 Because of its variety of customizations, it is popular software for overclocking the graphics cards.

-It is another excellent software but is limited to the ASUS only graphics cards.
-Besides that limitation, there are no limitations regarding its overclocking and hardware boosts.
+It is another excellent software but is limited to the ASUS graphics cards only.
+Aside from that, there are no such limitations regarding its overclocking and hardware boosts.
 Other software we mentioned here only supports GPU overclocking, but this handy utility also provides CPU overclocking.

 There are separate profiles to choose from while doing the OC.
 For the newbies, already customized profiles have preset all the levels for fans, memory, GPU, and clock speed.
 This utility’s considerable advantage is the silent mode that gives increased video and music play performance.
 It also can turn off additional services like Windows Visual Effect that lift the GPU’s extra load.